State of Alaska > DOLWD > Unemployment Insurance Appeals

 What if Iím working and canít be at the hearing?

 The fact you are working does not provide automatic cause to miss your hearing.
 As noted above, witnesses might be ordered by subpoena to testify for you at the hearing.
 A witness cannot ignore a subpoena just because the witness does not want to miss work and lose income.
 Standards for appearance must be at least as stringent for the claimant who stands a chance to gain from the hearing as those applied to subpoenaed witnesses who have no possibility for gain.

 You may request a postponement.
 If your employer has refused to grant you time off for the hearing, the Tribunal may grant your request one time.
 The Tribunal may intervene or explore other options if your employer does not grant you time off. ^back to top

 The length of the hearing depends on the amount of evidence, the number of witnesses, and the complexity of the facts.
 A typical hearing will last 30 to 45 minutes and be completed in a single hearing session.
 Most hearings are allotted one and one-half hours for completion. ^back to top

-How long does it take for the hearing officer to issue a final decision?
+How long does it take for the appeals officer to issue a final decision?

-Hearing officers will generally advise that decisions will be issued within two weeks after the hearing closes.
+Appeals officers will generally advise that decisions will be issued within two weeks after the hearing closes.
 Most decisions are issued sooner.
 Some decisions may take substantially longer.
-Hearing officers write decisions when they are not conducting hearings.
-If your hearing is short and simple, your decision is likely to be issued quickly if the hearing officerís other hearings do not run long. ^back to top
+Appeals Officers write decisions when they are not conducting hearings.
+If your hearing is short and simple, your decision is likely to be issued quickly if the Appeals Officerís other hearings do not run long. ^back to top

 Should I continue filing biweekly certifications while awaiting the appeal hearing / decision?